pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

     kubectl get pvc

     #Delete name_of_pvc persistent volume
-    kubectl delete pvc name_of_pvc
+    kubectl delete pvc <name_of_pvc>
     ```

-1. Create a YAML file like below.
-Make sure to replace "docker-builds-eks-repo" and "tag_name" with the repository and tag which you wish to pull and build.
+1. Create a YAML file similar to the one shown here.
+Make sure to replace "docker-builds-eks-repo" and "tag_name" with the repository and tag from which you wish to pull and build.

     ```sh
     global: